orphamiel/Pixiv-grab/README.md

 # Pixiv-grab

 Pixiv grab is a Firefox Extension that grabs all images on any pixiv webpage including: the main page, user pages, and tag pages.
-The extension is currently pending approval.
+The extension is available at https://addons.mozilla.org/en-US/firefox/addon/pixiv-grab/

 # Libraries used